 At this time, we are unable to meet the educational needs of students who would require a separate classroom, program or staff.
 Students with mild disability/exceptionality, who are able to fully participate in our BCS classrooms, are expected to meet the same academic and behavioral standards as the other students in their grade.
 Minor academic accommodations can be given to the students who are currently receiving ongoing academic therapy from a licensed, private therapist off-site.
 As space and scheduling allows, private therapists are permitted to visit BCS for student pull-outs.

 - BCS 7th-12th grade Upper School students have the opportunity to participate in Varsity Sports, Theatre Club, Vocal Ensemble, Robotics, Mu Alpha Theta, Latin Club, Creative Writing Club, National Honor Society, Ambassador Program, and the House Leadership Program

-- BCS K-6th grade Grammar School students have the opportunity to participate in Middle School Sports, the spring Theatre production, and a wide-variety of classes offered through our Masters Center after school program.
+- BCS K-6th grade Grammar School students have the opportunity to participate in a Youth Development League (YDL), the spring Theatre production, and a wide-variety of classes offered through our Masters Center after school program.

 The BCS Masters Center offers a wide variety of after-school classes for students such as: